obabichev/articles/flask-react-heroku-netlify/part1/part1.md

 ```

 In this url you can see that we use login and password `mablog` (`mablog:mablog`),
 port 5433 and dbname `mablog`.
-After that we can create instance of SQLAlchemy
+After that we can create an instance of SQLAlchemy
 and import `User` model:

 ```python